-Also, make your font at least size 15pt.
+Also, make your font at least size 13pt.
 Small writing is a great way to have your masterpiece ignored.
 For fonts, a clean sans serif is best for the web.
 3 good options are Georgia, Times New Roman, and Arial.
 Don't try to be cute and fancy.
-Having 1.5 spacing for lines is a good idea as well.
 Keep it clean and easy-to-read.